 Also, if you change your profile picture, it’s going to affect any carousel ads using this option.

 If you’d like to include a card at the end with your logo or the like, it’s best to create a card for it.
-That way you know that the picture will always fit with the ad.
+That way you know the picture will always fit with the ad.

 Call to action